 The NJAC Judges did not even have their names mentioned:

-The 4 decade-old hesitation of putting a SC judge’s face on a magazine is indicative of its suspect profitability.
-A trend that is likely to change very soon.
-I wonder why the hitherto ignored SC judge would allow it for free?
+The 4 decade-old hesitation of putting a SC Judge’s face on a magazine is indicative of its suspect profitability.
+A trend that is likely to change soon.
+Should a SC Judge allow it for free?

 Update: January, 2018